 Complete or Incomplete

 A complete spinal cord injury means that the paralysis is full and cannot be regained.
 An incomplete injury indicates a possibility that progress with the paralysis could be made.
-Of course, there are also spinal cord injuriesvarying degrees of paralysis, with the main two being paraplegia—an inability to move the lower limbs, and tetra- or quadriplegia—an inability to move all four limbs.
+Of course, there are also varying degrees of paralysis, with the main two being paraplegia—an inability to move the lower limbs, and tetra- or quadriplegia—an inability to move all four limbs.
 Following an injury, (advisably within the first 72 hours after injury), the ASIA (American Spinal Injury Association) impairment scale is tested.
 The scale runs from a Grade of “A” to “E” as light touches and pinpricks are administered around the body.
 Grade “A” is considered a complete injury, grades “B-D” make up varying degrees of incompleteness, while “E.”

 What Recovery Programs Look Like